glasswalk3r/rabbitmq-management-proxy/README.md

     - Read regexp: aliveness-test
 - given the `monitoring` tag of the HTTP management plugin

-Once created, this user configuration can be validated by using the `access_spec.rb` for validation.
+Once created, this user configuration can be validated by using RSpec for validation.
 The login and password must be managed and added to the Nginx configuration file as described in the previous section.

 ```
-$ bundle bin/rspec access_spec.rb
+$ bundle exec rspec

 RabbitMQAccess
   #access_nodes?